 Marcus Neuroscience Institute

-The Institute will contain two dedicated operating rooms, one equipped with intraoperative MRI.
-This technology provides real-time scans during all stages of a procedure, ensuring greater accuracy and patient safety.
+Highlighting the technological components of the Institute are two dedicated operating rooms, each equipped with intra-operative MRI and CT scanners.
+This equipment provides real-time scans during all stages of a procedure, ensuring greater accuracy and patient safety.

-The staff will also include three neurointensivists, physicians who are specially trained in neurocritical care.
-Recent studies have demonstrated that neuro intensive care units utilizing a neurointensivist-led team see lower mortality rates, shorter lengths of stay and a decrease in discharges to nursing homes.
+In addition to highly acclaimed clinicians in all facets of the neurosciences, the Institute’s staff will also include neurointensivists — physicians who are specially trained in neurocritical care.
+According to Dr. Levy, recent studies show that neurointensive care units utilizing this type of specialist see lower mortality rates, shorter lengths of stay and a decrease in discharges to nursing homes.